 Advanced Search

 Yang Jinbiao, Sun Mengchen, Hu Qianqian.
-The Conjugate-gradient-based Constrained Least-Squares Progressive Iterative Approximation Method[J].
-Journal of Computer-Aided Design & Computer Graphics.
+Conjugate-Gradient Constrained Least-Squares Progressive Iterative Approximation AlgorithmJ.
+Journal of Computer-Aided Design & Computer Graphics, 2025, 37(10): 1726-1737.
 DOI: 10.3724/SP.J.1089.2025-00105

 Citation: Yang Jinbiao, Sun Mengchen, Hu Qianqian.
-The Conjugate-gradient-based Constrained Least-Squares Progressive Iterative Approximation Method[J].
-Journal of Computer-Aided Design & Computer Graphics.
+Conjugate-Gradient Constrained Least-Squares Progressive Iterative Approximation AlgorithmJ.
+Journal of Computer-Aided Design & Computer Graphics, 2025, 37(10): 1726-1737.
 DOI: 10.3724/SP.J.1089.2025-00105

-The Conjugate-gradient-based Constrained Least-Squares Progressive Iterative Approximation Method
+Conjugate-Gradient Constrained Least-Squares Progressive Iterative Approximation Algorithm

 • loading